garcia-nacho/Precfinder/README.md

 # Probabilistic Recombinant Finder (Precfinder)

 ## Description
-Precfinder is a tool to identify SARS-CoV-2 recombinants.
+Precfinder is a tool to identify SARS-CoV-2 recombinants and/or coinfections.
 Precfinder is distributed as docker image with some wrapping scripts to install it, run it and train additional models.
 **Note that Rrecfinder is still on a very early stage, it will be buggy and it could suffer drastic changes in the future.**

+## Motivation
+to be written

 ## Instructions